Plastic Recycling Australia ✅ – Options For Businesses To Recycle Plastic

-It greatly reduces our needs for new fossil fuel, which is a huge factor in global warming.
-Instead of consuming over 100 million barrels of fossil oil, – which is too much – why not just convert the huge amounts of plastics already existing into recycled oil with the use of Cat-HTR, right?
+It greatly reduces our need for new fossil fuels, which is a huge factor in global warming.
+Instead of consuming over 100 million barrels of fossil oil – which is too much – why not just convert the huge amounts of plastics already existing into recycled oil with the use of Cat-HTR, right?

 It also produces 45% less CO2(Carbon Dioxide) in the processing stage.

 A plant utilising Cat-HTR can process roughly around 20,000 tonnes of plastic, which can reduce more than 28,000 tonnes of CO2.

 See our related blog on crisp packet recycling here.

 Plastic has been a long-time problem here in Australia, even with all the recycling efforts available.
 According to research, it was stated that only 9 per cent of plastic ends up being recycled.
 The other percentage of plastics are either incinerated, thrown into landfills, or just scattered across the environment.

 Hopefully, with the help of technological innovation, the recycling of plastic can be increased in the years to come.
 Moreover, another alternative we can do is to reduce the amount of plastic being produced and used.

 Below, here are some reasons why plastic bags are detrimental to the environment:

 - Plastic causes pollution both in the land and the water bodies.

 - A lot of energy is consumed to produce plastic.